My Tri-C

 • Deans can now email faculty who haven't aligned an assignment by midterms and finals week.

-• We are asking Adjunct Services managers to add assessment reminders to their newsletters.
+• We asked Adjunct Services managers to add assessment reminders to their newsletters.

 Course-level assessment planning meetings additions

-• We reviewed outcomes for all courses in a discipline and created meta outcomes for faculty to use if they choose.
+• We reviewed every outcome for all courses in a discipline and created meta outcomes for faculty to use if they choose.

 • As the meetings progressed, we made small tweaks to the informational portion of the meetings to be more inclusive of all situations disciplines may encounter.